Rockingham (house): George Washington

 General George Washington stayed at Rockingham from August 23, 1783, to November 10, 1783.
-He was invited to the area by Congress, who were headquartered in Nassau Hall in Princeton while awaiting the news of the signing of the Treaty of Paris to officially end the Revolutionary War.
+He was invited to the area by Congress, who were headquartered in Nassau Hall in Princeton while awaiting news of the signing of the Treaty of Paris to officially end the Revolutionary War.

 Washington was accompanied by three aides-de-camp, a troop of between twelve and twenty-four life guards, his servants and, until early October, his wife Martha Washington.
 He spent his time at Rockingham entertaining Congress and other local figures until word of the end of the War reached him on October 31.
 On November 2, Washington composed his Farewell Orders to the Armies of the United States at Rockingham, a document dismissing his troops and announcing his retirement from the Army.

 House sold

-In 1802, Margaret Berrien sold the house to Frederick Cruser, who continued the expansion of the house.
-Storage space and servants sleeping quarters were added to the kitchen wing, a second-story balcony added to the front of the house, and the roofline raised to accommodate a third-story attic.
+In 1802, Margaret Berrien sold the house to Frederick Cruser, who continued to expand the property.
+Storage space and servants sleeping quarters were added to the kitchen wing, a second-story balcony was added to the front of the house, and the roofline raised to accommodate a third-story attic.
 The Cruser family occupied Rockingham until 1841.
-The house changed hands many times until the 1890s when the property was bought by the Rocky Hill Quarry Company.
+The house changed hands many times until the 1890s, when the property was bought by the Rocky Hill Quarry Company.